TitoMoi/servihelper/README.md

 In case your language is not supported, the native sheet _(assignment)_ to distribute can be customized so you can add your language when distributing.

+Only the time format can't be changed, but you can select a lang that suits your format.

 ## What cannot be done or implemented?

-- Compatibility with other existing programs is not possible, as im a solo developer i cannot guarantee compatibility over time.
+- Compatibility with other existing programs is not possible, as i can't guarantee compatibility over time.

 - Diferent persons working _at the same time_ and being free is not possible.
   But it's possible to work one after another.

-## Ways of work with multiple administrators 🧑👨‍🦱👨‍🦰🧔
+## Ways of work with multiple administrators 🧑👨‍🦰🧔

 **Free mode**: